-As a small business owner, you’ve probably heard these terms countless times — but what does “bonded and insured” actually mean?
+As a small business owner, you’ve probably heard these terms countless times — but what does “licensed, bonded and insured” actually mean for your business?

-In this guide, we’ll break down each term, identify the key differences, and explain how being bonded and insured can help safeguard your business and build client trust.
+In this guide, we break down the bonded and insured meaning, identify key differences between the two, and explain how this coverage helps safeguard your business and build client trust.

 What Does “Bonded” Mean?

-When you’re bonded, it means you’ve purchased a surety bond1 — a guarantee that your customer will be compensated if you don’t meet your obligations.
+When a business is bonded, it means you’ve purchased a surety bond1 — a guarantee that your customer will be compensated if you don’t meet your obligations.
 It’s your way of assuring your customers that if you can’t finish the job or meet the agreed standards, they won’t be left covering the cost.

 What Is a Surety Bond?